SplitScreen-Me/splitscreenme-www/docs/usage.md

 ![alt text](https://github.com/SplitScreen-Me/splitscreenme-www/blob/master/static/img/Nucleusmighty.png?raw=true)

-* Read the game handler author's notes below the game cover, read them carefully as they contain important information related to the handler functionality.
+* Read the handler author's notes below the game cover, read them carefully as they contain important information related to the handler functionality.

 * When you are ready, click the `>` button.
 If there are any handler UI options, configure them.
 Then press `PLAY`.

 * Wait a bit for the games to start and their windows to be resized and positioned.
-If you are using multiple keyboards and mice, you may have to press the End key to lock the input after the games are set up for the keyboards/mice to work correctly.
+If you are using multiple keyboards and mice, you may have to press the `End` key to lock the input after the games are set up for the keyboards/mice to work correctly.

 * Follow the game handler notes to connect the games together.